Xtra-vision was a popular movie and game rental store in Ireland.

 Xtra-vision did make an attempt to diversify into the smartphone and music markets.
 However, that approach obviously failed to stem the tide.

-The Xtra-Vision store in Limavady, Derry.
-This was taken just before the store was closed:
+The Xtra-vision store in Limavady, Derry.
+This is from 2016, just before the store closed:

 The store in Letterkenny.
 This was taken in 2010 when pop duo Jedward visited: